African-American hair: Styles

-Discrimination related to Black hairstyles
+Discrimination related to black hairstyles

+English settlers often deemed African hair as unattractive and inferior.

 In Rogers v.
-American Airlines (1981), Renee Rogers, a Black female flight attendant, sued her employer American Airlines for prohibiting her from wearing cornrows and braids at work.
+American Airlines (1981), Renee Rogers, a black female flight attendant, sued her employer American Airlines for prohibiting her from wearing cornrows and braids at work.
 The court dismissed Rogers' arguments that the ban was discriminatory based on race and sex, and ruled in favor of American Airlines.
 The ban prohibited braids and dreadlocks in favor of a bun style, which can be a challenge to achieve with afro-textured hair that has not been straightened with heat or chemicals.
 Since the late 20th century, many restrictions have been loosened, and professional African-American women now wear a wider variety of hairstyles.